jnozzi/cocoadev.com/markdown/GetRoiImageFromNSImage.md

 Hi, folks.
-The question is how to get some roi image, buffer, from General/NSImage.
+The question is how to get some roi image, buffer, from NSImage.
 Simply i have that buffer (void* or char* for example ), but i need to draw a rectangle in it.
-Making it General/NSImage, setting fockus, drawing a rect and unsetting fockus i thing is good, but i want to get that buffer back to my char*...
+Making it NSImage, setting fockus, drawing a rect and unsetting fockus i thing is good, but i want to get that buffer back to my char*...
 And don't know how )

 thnks, sorry my english )

 ----
-Create an General/NSBitmapImageRep with your buffer, then create an General/NSGraphicsContext with your General/NSBitmapImageRep.
+Create an NSBitmapImageRep with your buffer, then create an NSGraphicsContext with your NSBitmapImageRep.
 Set the context as current, then drawing commands will draw into your buffer.

 What's a roi image?